HotelQuickly/WeAreHiring/open-positions/Server-admin.md

 ### Compensation

 We're still small but we recognise that we need to pay well to get the talent we need.
-To really (I mean *REALLY*) good candidates we can offer equity.
+To really (I mean *REALLY*) good long-term candidates we can offer equity.

 But we offer much more to make you happy - check the [compensation packages](https://github.com/HotelQuickly/WeAreHiring/blob/master/README.md#compensation--perks).